randombeeper/JamesDevDocsSrc/docs/intro.md

 sidebar_position: 1
 ---

-# Tutorial Intro
+# 5min Tutorial

-Let's discover **Docusaurus in less than 5 minutes**.

-## Getting Started

-Get started by **creating a new site**.

-Or **try Docusaurus immediately** with **[docusaurus.new](https://docusaurus.new)**.
+Let's discover **Docusaurus + Algolia in less than 5 minutes**.
+To make this a 5min tutorial, we'll be skipping all the blood sweat and tears that might occur behind the scenes to setup even the simplest aspects such as getting nodejs or establishing your GitHub username/password so that you can push to your repo.
+The more in depth tutorials will cover these aspects.

-### What you'll need
+## What you'll need

+* A documentation site - We'll be using Docusuarus
+* Version Control - We'll be using GitHub
+* Somewhere to deploy Docusaurus - We'll be using Github Pages
+* Search - We'll be using Algolia DocSearch

+## Install Docusaurus

+### You'll Need
 - [Node.js](https://nodejs.org/en/download/) version 18.0 or above:
   - When installing Node.js, you are recommended to check all checkboxes related to dependencies.

-## Generate a new site

 Generate a new Docusaurus site using the **classic template**.
 The classic template will automatically be added to your project after you run the command:

 ```bash
 npm init docusaurus@latest my-website classic
 ```

-You can type this command into Command Prompt, Powershell, Terminal, or any other integrated terminal of your code editor.

-The command also installs all necessary dependencies you need to run Docusaurus.

-## Start your site
+### View Locally

 Run the development server: